scaleway/serverless-examples/jobs/instances-snapshot/README.md

 On your created Job Definition, just click the button "Run Job" and within seconds it should be successful.

+# Possible improvements

+You can exercice by adding the following features:

+- Instead of managing a single instance, make it account wide
+- Add disk backups
+- Add alerts if something goes wrong

 # Additional content

 - [Jobs Documentation](https://www.scaleway.com/en/docs/serverless/jobs/how-to/create-job-from-scaleway-registry/)